Tales From the Great Reset: I am not a groomer. Why inclusive school curriculum needs to cover gender

 You need to stay the f*ck out of my classroom, stay the f*ck away from my inclusive curriculum, and stay the f*ck away from my kids!

-For more satire like this, check out COVIDsteria: An Oral History of America’s Great Reset (Table of Contents) - a fictional satire along the lines of a Studs Terkel oral history or Max Brooks' World War Z published as a serialized book on Substack.
-If you liked this Great Reset tale, you may also appreciate these chapters from COVIDsteria:
+COVIDsteria: An Oral History of America’s Great Reset (Table of Contents) is a fictional satire along the lines of a Studs Terkel oral history or Max Brooks' World War Z published as a serialized book on Substack while Tales From the Great Reset is our occasional satirical short-story series:

-And don’t forget to visit/like/share all of our ongoing meme/humor posts covering COVIDsteria, RUSSIAsteria, and whatever the next psyop they try to force upon us…
+And don’t forget to visit/like/share all of our ongoing meme/humor posts covering COVIDsteria, RUSSOphobia, and whatever the next psyop they try to force upon us!